mcnairsa/100-days-of-code/log.md

 2. @Ayden on fCC's Discord
 Me: Awesome!
 The journey of 1,000,000 lines of code starts with the first statement 🙂

+### Day 015/100: 12-10-2024

+**Today's Progress**:
+A learning day.
+Did some more C# on Codecademy.

+**Thoughts:**
+If I'm truly honest today was a near 100Days disaster.
+I did over an hour of learning so I'm letting it count as a day not missed.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Before I do anything else I am going to play the day.
+I shall plan what I intend to work on, how long I will give to each task and what I expect to achieve for each task.
+At the end of the day (i.e. tea-time not a late bed-time) I shall assess how realistic my expectations were.

+**Pay Forward:**
+1. @Ajay Yadav on Cc's Circle
+re: Day 2 and how to remember stuff.
+Me: Well done for embarking on the challenge @Ajay Yadav I really hope it helps take your coding forward.

+As for helping to maie things stick.
+If you have the time - ore are willing to make time - investigate ‘spaced repetition’ and the Leitner box system.
+To make the most of your Codecademy time try going over the quizzes in the lessons.
+Most lessons will offer you a structured practice session.
+I find the quizzes work well in identifying what it is I haven’t understood.

+For example, I have sturggled with the CSS position property values and particularly ‘relative’ and ‘absolute’.
+Mainly because it seems to me they are both relative to something and I could never remember which was which.
+I did the quiz again (I finished that module ages ago) and now I’ve finally got it ‘fixed’ (pun semi-intentional) in my head.

+Good luck!

+2. @Lemmy on fCC's Discord
+Re: Day 2 and already moving onto CSS
+Me: Woohoo! that's great progress!

 ### Day nnn/100: dd-mm-yyyy